corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 ## Performance tuning

 The iterative archiving process is designed to work with large vaults.
-Its throughput is mainly influenced by two settings: the batch size and the parallelism of the node's JVM.
+Its throughput is mainly influenced by the batch size and the parallelism of the node's JVM, and on the export side by the manifest participants feature and the chunk size of the zipped archives.

 ### Batch size